Are Work Boots Bad For Your Feet?

 Work Boot Heel Height Matters Too

-As your heel is raised, your hips shift forward along with your center of gravity.
+For boots with a higher heel and inadequate internal arch support, as your heel is raised, your hips shift forward along with your center of gravity.
 Your calf muscles contract and adjust to the new foot position.
 The Achilles tendon tightens as well.
 Your weight shifts from being well distributed to being mostly on the ball of the foot.

 What can this do?

 It causes additional strain on the foot, the knee, the hips and the small of the back.
 With too-tight a toe box, you can actually pinch nerves in your feet, causing pain and numbness in the toes - a condition called Morton's neuroma.

 Too tall a heel can also impact balance, leading to a greater chance of ankle injury and falls.
 In the wrong situation, that can be fatal on a job site.

 Know thyself, the saying goes.
 Specifically, in this case, know your work.
 What you do and where you do it are important.

 Lineman and logger boots, with the raised heel, are suited for their jobs.
 Linemen climb ladders for much of the day.
 This feature is necessary to ensure proper footing and a safe hold when ascending, working, and descending.